 The Fluffy Milk Buns will store for 1-2 days, but keep in mind that each day it does get more dense and less fluffy.
 I honestly don’t think you will end up storing any buns because it didn’t even last a day in our house.

-- Spray oil in large bowl and place dough inside to rise.
-Cover with plastic and wait until it doubles in size.
+- Spray oil in large bowl and place dough in and cover with plastic wrap or a towel.

 - Remove dough and cut into about 1½ oz pieces and gently roll into a ball.
 Place them on a baking pan, cover again with plastic wrap until they double in size again.